COVID-19 and sober houses

 ● Sober house owners should review acceptance procedures.
 Operators are strongly recommended not to admit individuals who are showing symptoms or who have been diagnosed as being infected.

-If you are a sober house operator and want to join a community of owners and operators, visit Vanderburgh Communities for more information.
+Visit Vanderburgh Communities if you are a sober house operator and want to join a community of owners and operators.